 Now, that would seem to contradict my perennial message that you need to wear potentially unfamiliar, formal clothes to interviews, clothes that might not be all that comfortable.
 But I’m speaking of a deeper level of comfort.
 My partner would not go to an interview in jeans and a t-shirt, even though that is her most comfortable style.
 She wears interview-appropriate clothes, clothes that might chafe a bit, but that are both appropriate to the context and consistent with her larger identity.

 I had a colleague years back who was a dyke.
 She wasn’t butch, and she wasn’t femme, which was neither here nor there.
 But she seemed to have this misguided idea that she had to “pass” as extra-feminine to be legit in the academy.
 Don’t ask me why.
 Day after day she’d show up in pencil skirts, and constricting tops, and little heels, and day after day she’d walk stiffly and awkwardly around the department, the strain evident on her face.
 Now granted, she had a job and got tenure and promoted and so on, so this is not some morality tale of how she crashed and burned because she wasn’t “true to herself.”
 But it is a tale of a colleague who was (and is) excruciatingly uncomfortable in her own skin.
 No, the sky hasn’t fallen in on her.
 But most of the grad students and a lot of her colleagues stand by and wonder…..”Why?”
 And….
 “What is UP with that?”
 And….
 “Really?”
 And…..”hmmm.”
-There is always something “not quite right.”
 Intangible, yes.
 But real nevertheless.
-There’s a constant tension, a barrier, that emanates from her.
+There was a constant tension.
 No, of course it’s not just from clothing.
-But clothing reflects a deeper discomfort in her own skin.
+But clothing reflected a deeper discomfort in her own skin.

 I get that not every campus around the country is going to be equally open to candidates showing up dressed in gender-bending ways.
 I get that the South may well be more conservative than the West and Midwest, and that small schools , and certainly church-related schools, will be far harder nuts to crack in this regard than R1s and Ivy Leagues.
 It’s a risk to show up for an interview, or any high stakes encounter (like meeting my mother) dressed like a guy.
 But what’s the alternative?
 Are you going to fake it?
 Do you think you can?
 I’ll bet you can’t.
 And the strain is going to show, and undermine your performance in a host of overt and covert ways.

 Addendum: here is a company that tailors suits for butch dykes: The Butch Clothing Company.
+DapperBoi also makes nice inexpensive unstructured blazers and chinos that work well for a casual campus vibe.
 TPII is not affiliated with them in any way!

 Thank you so much for talking about this.
 More posts on being out in the academy would be very welcome.